metizror/charlesgreen.github.io/_posts/2016-11-14-saitama-marathon-update.md

 ## Destination Saitama

 Sitting about 1 hour straight north of Meguro, Saitama is a bit of hike but definitely doable for a day trip.
 For the most part, it looks like downtown Tokyo with 30 story buildings and a large stadium.
 The city itself is very accessible with lots of layers.
-If you're going there with people it's advisable to pick a meeting spot in case you get separated as doing so over text or phone afterwards can be difficult as it's a very large place.
+If you're going there with others then it's highly advisable to pick a meeting spot in case you or someone gets separated.
+Trying to meet up via phone or text afterwards can be difficult.

 ## Saitama Marathon

 With a lot of small peaks and valleys, the course is far from boring but it does double back over itself so it's kind of like running the same route twice.
-There was also a good number of spectators and volunteers.
-Many thanks to everyone who helped make the day possible.
+There were a good number of spectators and volunteers that came out to support us.
+I definitely do want to say thanks to everyone who helped make the day possible.

 While the experience was mostly positive there were a few disappointments.
-Perhaps this is a carry over from the wonderful  experience in Toyama but I was surprised by all the queuing, lack of facilities and most of all lack of food and water along the course.
+Perhaps this is a carry over from the wonderful  experience in Toyama but I was surprised by all the queuing, the lack of restrooms, and most of all lack of food and water along the course.

-There were multiple times when I would get to a water station and find that they were completely out of supplies or worse yet to get to where a water station was and find it completely closed.
-If it were free I could understand there being a limited supply however at JPY 10,000 (approx. US$100) to take part in the race there is simply no acceptable excuse.
+There were multiple times when I would get to a water station and find that it was either completely out of water and food or worse yet completely closed.
+If it were free event I could understand there being limited supplies but at JPY 10,000 (approx. US$100) there's simply to acceptable excuse for multiple stations to be out of water or to be closed before the race is over.

-Perhaps I should chalk this up to inexperience as it is only the 2nd Saitama Marathon but either way I will most likely skip it next year.
+Perhaps I should chalk this up to inexperience is this is only the 2nd Saitama Marathon but either way I will most likely skip it next year in favor for Toyama and other events.

 ![Saitama International Marathon 2016](/img/2016-11-14-saitama-marathon.jpg)